 Public health is the science of protecting and improving the health of communities/populations through education, promotion of healthy lifestyles, and sustained environmental changes.
 Public health professionals analyze the effect on health of genetics, personal choice and the environment in order to develop programs that protect the health of families and communities.

 Public health is an exciting and growing field of study where individuals have the opportunity to serve others and are challenged to protect the public's health today and into the future in local, national, and international communities.
-Public health workers represent many disciplines, including teaching, journalism, research, administration, environmental science, demography, social work, laboratory science, and law.
+Public health workers represent many disciplines, including teaching, health education, journalism, research, business, environmental science, nursing, social work, laboratory science, and law.

 Watch this video to learn more.